 Proper food safety practices are critical to preventing foodborne illnesses and ensuring the health and well-being of individuals.
 It is important to understand and adhere to the guidelines to minimize the risk of food contamination and spoilage.

-See also How to cook boiling onions
+See also How long to pressure cook soaked black beans

 Here are some basic food safety guidelines: